Marie-Louise Gay

 Marie-Louise Gay (born June 17, 1952) is a Canadian children's writer and illustrator.
 She has received numerous awards for her written and illustrated works in both French and English, including the 2005 Vicky Metcalf Award, multiple Governor General's Awards, and multiple Janet Savage Blachford Prizes, among others.

 Biography

 Gay was born in Quebec City and lived in Montreal and Vancouver as a child.
 Gay lives in Montreal.

 Gay co-wrote two longer books with her husband, Montreal novelist and translator David Homel, which included her black-and-white illustrations: Travels With My Family (2006) and On the Road Again!
 (2008).
 At the time, she said, "For the last twenty-five years, I have mainly been writing, illustrating and creating only for children."

+Gay's books received renewed attention after a public school library system in Alabama mistakenly flagged Read Me A Story, Stella as potentially inappropriate for children, because of her surname.

 Awards and honours

 In 2013, Canada Post released a series of stamps featuring Gay's character Stella.